-NASSCO, the only full-service shipyard on the West Coast of the United States, understands the importance of being a good steward of the environment and responsible citizen in the communities in which it operates.
+As the only full-service shipyard on the West Coast of the United States, NASSCO understands the importance of being a good steward of the environment.
 NASSCO operates a robust sustainability program encompassing air, water, energy, recycling, and pollution prevention.
 NASSCO has voluntarily implemented initiatives to reduce environmental impacts from its activities, including those focused on reducing emissions of toxic air contaminants (TAC), which are emitted from welding, abrasive blasting, burning of diesel fuel in cranes and other equipment, and use of paints, solvents, and adhesives.